Potatoes

 When Wang was too busy to come, Boknyeo would even go to his house on her own.

-Boknyeo and her husband were now one of the richest family in that slum.
+Boknyeo and her husband were now one of the richest families in the slum.

 That winter passed, and spring arrived.